Aloha Airlines Fairchild F-27 N5093A (c/n 46)

 to prop-jets, Aloha responded by ordering 4 Fairchild F-27s, the first of which is seen above.

-name from Trans Pacific Airlines to Aloha Airlines).
-The F-27s were very popular and the airline
+airline had been changed from Trans Pacific Airlines to Aloha Airlines).
+The F-27s were very

-almost immediately picked up market share on the inter-island traffic.
-Since that time both airlines
+popular and the airline almost immediately picked up market share on the inter-island traffic.
+Since

-have operated almost identical route structures (at least within the islands) and several attempts have
+that time both airlines have operated almost identical route structures (at least within the islands)

-been made over the last forty years to amalgamate the two lines.
-In the event, one side or the other
+and several attempts have been made over the last forty years to amalgamate the two lines.
+In the

-has always backed out as the deal was about to be consummated.
+event, one side or the other has always backed out as the deal was about to be consummated.